All Trends

 Overnight bonnets redefine hair care routines

-An increasingly common theme is the reformatting of physical products: Rather than buying a sauna, many consumers are buying sauna blankets.
+An increasingly common theme is the reformatting of physical products: Rather than buying a sauna, many consumers are buying sauna blankets, a top fitness trend.
 And rather than turning the air conditioner all the way up at night, many are resorting to cooling blankets.
 When it comes to hair care, consumers are increasingly looking to sleep on softer materials like silk and satin which can reduce friction on the hair when tossing and turning.
 This leads to less static electricity which means less frizz, and less of a “bed head” look upon waking.
 But while many sleep and bedding brands are focused on sheets made of these materials, others are behind the increasingly popular sleep bonnet - a soft hair covering worn while sleeping.
 Like sauna blankets, sleep bonnets are a localized solution to the problem: instead of buying satin or silk sheets and pillowcases, it’s just a single covering over the hair.
 And while some products sell utility, others sell optionality: they don't necessarily let you do something new, but they give you more flexibility regarding when you do things.
 Sleep bonnets partly fit into this category: they let consumers schedule their hair care routines for the evening, without worrying that their efforts will be wasted the next morning.
 This turns hair care from a time-sensitive chore to a way to relax at the end of the day.
 It's in the same category as meal prep, soylent, and programmable coffee machines—a way to shift certain activities to a time when there's less pressure to get things done fast.

 Explore more beauty trends by subcategory...